9 Best French Press Coffee Makers of 2022

 Keep an eye on your cholesterol levels, to make sure your LDL levels don’t rise over time.
 And keep your pressed coffee habit in check: stick to no more than four cups per day

 Read our Coffee Gator French Press review to learn more.

 What To Look For In a French Press

-Using the French Press is easy, and delicious: Grind freshly roasted, high-quality coffee beans in the right coarseness, put the ground coffee in, pour hot water (not boiling) over it, and simply press down when your timer says ‘Ding!'
+Using the French Press is easy, and delicious: Grind freshly roasted, high-quality coffee beans in the right coarseness.
+Use a grinder that can deliver the right coarseness for a French Press brew.
+Then, put the ground coffee in, pour hot water (not boiling) over it, and simply press down when your timer says ‘Ding!'
 Done.

 No precision pouring, stirring, or Gooseneck kettles required.
 No paper filters needed.
 Many aficionados of coffee say the press pot produces the best brewed coffee.
 It certainly captures the full essence of the bean.

 Despite how simple the mechanism is, French Presses come in all sorts of variations, and it can be difficult to separate the functional from the flashy.

 - Aeropress vs French Press

 - Best Coffee For French Press